COGS18/COGS18.github.io/_build/materials/01-Introduction.md

 Once you've logged into datahub, paste the following in your browser:

 https://datahub.ucsd.edu/hub/user-redirect/git-sync?repo=https://github.com/COGS18/LectureNotes-Su20

+...then click on this each day before lecture

 #### CodingLabs & Assignments:
 - Fetch & complete on datahub